Tree pipit: Description

-This is a small pipit, which resembles meadow pipit.
-It is an undistinguished-looking species, streaked brown above and with black markings on a white belly and buff breast below.
-It can be distinguished from the slightly smaller meadow pipit by its heavier bill and greater contrast between its buff breast and white belly.
-Tree pipits more readily perch in trees.
+This is a small pipit that resembles the meadow pipit.
+It is an undistinguished looking species, with brown stripes above and with black markings on white underparts and buff breast below.
+It can be differentiated from the slightly smaller meadow pipit by its heavier bill and greater contrast between its buff breast and white belly.
+Tree pipits are more likely to perch in trees.

 The call is a strong spek, unlike the weak call of its relative.
 The song flight is unmistakable.
 The bird rises a short distance up from a tree, and then parachutes down on stiff wings, the song becoming more drawn out towards the end.

-The breeding habitat is open woodland and scrub.
-The nest is on the ground, with 4–8 eggs being laid.
-This species is insectivorous, like its relatives, but will also take seeds.